cumberworth/LatticeDNAOrigami/README.md

 [1] A. Cumberworth, A. Reinhardt, and D. Frenkel, Lattice models and Monte Carlo methods for simulating DNA origami self-assembly, [J. Chem.
 Phys.
 149, 234905 (2018).](https://doi.org/10.1063/1.5051835)

-[2] A. Cumberworth, D. Frenkel, and A. Reinhardt, The role of nucleation barriers in the folding of DNA origami: a numerical study, (2022).
+[2] A. Cumberworth, D. Frenkel, and A. Reinhardt, Simulations of DNA-origami self-assembly reveal design-dependent nucleation barriers, (2022).

 [3] A. Cumberworth, Monte Carlo simulation of DNA origami self-assembly, [Ph.D. thesis, University of Cambridge (2021).](https://doi.org/10.17863/CAM.64168)